County of Hawai‘i Public Access, Open Space & Natural Resources Preservation Commission–Acquisition Status Report as of 9.2020

 - The Maintenance Fund was clarified in the Hawaii County Code in 2016 to allow the PONC Commission to review Stewardship Grants and to recommend which grants to approve to the Director of Finance.

-GRASS ROOTS ORGANIZING PROCESS to pass the 3 ballot measures:
+GRASS ROOTS ORGANIZING PROCESS and our wonderful volunteers to pass the 3 ballot measures:

 - During the Petition Initiative process, the Save Our Lands Citizen Committee had more than 100 people who collected signatures of more than 50 signatures each in 2006.